HoldenMalinchock/feedback-management/README.md

 npm run dev
 ```

-If npm run dev is causing you issues related to firebase-functions not being installed, run this code:
+If you are trying to deploy this project to your own firebase instance please run this if you get this error:
+Cannot find package 'firebase-functions' imported from

 ```bash
 # npm